dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

         }
     }
 ```
-Obviously the order in which we process the files doesn’t matter, since each scaling operation is independent of all the others.
+Obviously the order in which we process the files doesn't matter, since each scaling operation is independent of all the others.
 Problems like this that consist entirely of subproblems that are completely independent of each other are described as *embarrassingly parallel*.
 Embarrassingly parallel problems are the easiest kind to implement concurrently and enjoy performance that scales linearly with the amount of parallelism.

-Let’s execute all these operations in parallel, thereby hiding the latency of the file I/O and using multiple CPUs for the image-scaling computations.
+Let's execute all these operations in parallel, thereby hiding the latency of the file I/O and using multiple CPUs for the image-scaling computations.
 Our first attempt at a concurrent version just adds a go keyword.
-We’ll ignore errors for now and address them later.
+We'll ignore errors for now and address them later.
 ```go
     // NOTE: incorrect!
     func makeThumbnails2(filenames []string) {